PREUSE Symposium

 Participants meet in the North of Brussels for a visit to the Brussels’ municipal depot for roadwork materials under the guidance of the city services.
 The depot is easily accessible through public transport from Mechelen or Brussels.

-Next, a private bus will take participants from the depot to Recypark Demets, a domestic waste collection facility near the centre of Brussels.12:00 - Networking lunch
+Next, a private bus will take participants from the depot to Recypark Demets, a domestic waste collection facility near the centre of Brussels.
+Project architect Yann Gueguen (51N4E, Alter) will talk us through its design and construction process and the particular attention that was paid to reusing building elements, spatial quality and workplace comfort.

 13:30 - Parallel workshops